coverclock/com-diag-hazer/SARA-R5.md

 a M8030 GNSS receiver and an LTE-M radio, and provides a fairly complex interface accessed via AT commands.
 The SparkFun board comes initially set up for one-UART operation that connects the GNSS module to the LTE-M radio.
-For my purposes, I had to modify the board (as described in the SparkFun instructions) for dual-UART operation.
+For my purposes, I modified the board as described in the SparkFun instructions for dual-UART operation.
 This required both hardware changes (opening and closing traces) and software configuration changes (both persistent and non-persistent).

+There is some evidence that this device exhibits an issue that I have encountered in other cellular devices: it draws more power than the Raspberry Pi can provide over its USB A ports.
+This manifests in two
+ways: the device cannot use enough transmit power to connect to the cellular network; and the Raspberry Pi resets.
+It would probably be wise to power the board from external power using pins it has for just this purpose.
+Currently I'm using an powered USB hub between the board and the Pi.

 Note that the "Wheatstone" project designation includes other LTE-M radio modules, including ones not made by U-blox, and boards not made by